 Source: Fitbit CEO

-As from now, the app store will grow throughout 2018 but for now all I could really find was a token STRAVA app.
+Initially all I could really find was a token STRAVA app.
 But the number are growing.

 The STRAVA app requires authorisation to your STRAVA account but then shows a summary of your recent exercises, including those not recorded by the Ionic.
 You can also see a line map of your recent exercise as well as a nifty graph of your trend performances over courses you repeatedly complete.